Richard Alexander (TV presenter): Other work

 Alexander worked on a (relatively) low-budget digital project between 1997 and 2000, which was to be distributed internationally but the deal was held up by complications, at which point he left the otherwise-completed project to pursue his TV ambitions.
-He was director of photography, film editor and assistant producer on the feature length film, at the time titled Fluffy Little Bunnies – later re-titled Bad Day which went on to win 'Best of the Fest' at ReelHeArt International Film Festival.
-Alexander was also featured heavily in a documentary on Discovery Health, UK called Who's the Daddy, a one-hour film following people trying to track down their biological fathers, which endured some national criticism for the way paternity tests were handled.
+He was director of photography, film editor and assistant producer on the feature-length film, at the time titled Fluffy Little Bunnies – later re-titled Bad Day which went on to win 'Best of the Fest' at ReelHeArt International Film Festival.
+Alexander was also featured in a documentary on Discovery Health, UK called Who's the Daddy, a one-hour film following people trying to track down their biological fathers, which endured some national criticism for the way paternity tests were handled.

-Personal life

-He is related to J B Priestley, who is his mother's great uncle and by strange coincidence there is a statue of him (Priestley) outside the National Media Museum where Alexander studied media.